summu97/k8s-docker-argocd-project/Docker-image-pipeline-readme.md

 stage-1:
-checkpout-getting the files from GitHub.
+checkout-getting the files from GitHub.

 stage-2, 3, 4:
 build, test, and create packages.